-If you wish to write your master thesis at the Chair of Strategic Management, it is a prerequisite that you participate in the course "Seminar zur Managementforschung".
+If you wish to write your master thesis at the Chair of Strategic Management, it is a prerequisite that you participate in the course "Advanced Theory and Methods in Strategy".
 During this course, you will receive detailed information regarding the content of and the requirements for the structure indicated above.
-Thus, the following explanations can be seen as just a first hint towards a more comprehensive picture which will be delivered during the seminar.
+Thus, the following explanations can be seen as just a first hint towards a more comprehensive picture, which will be delivered during the seminar.

-6.1.
-Introduction
+6.1 Introduction